sahilsethi0105/scope-mri/README.md

 - See the README in the ```grad_cam/``` folder for specific commands

 ## Additional Notes
- - The commands in the [`src/README.md`](https://github.com/sahilsethi0105/scope-mri/tree/main/src#readme) are for directly running the files
+ - The commands in [`src/README.md`](https://github.com/sahilsethi0105/scope-mri/tree/main/src#readme) are for directly running the files
  - [`scripts/`](https://github.com/sahilsethi0105/scope-mri/tree/main/scripts) contains the shell scripts used to submit jobs to SLURM if using a HPC
  -  If using a HPC, you will want an easy way to view the GradCAM outputs because running [`grad_cam_med.py`](https://github.com/sahilsethi0105/scope-mri/blob/main/grad_cam/grad_cam_med.py) will produce heatmaps for every slice of every MRI in your test set; we found that the easiest way is to ssh into your computer with VSCode, then use the file explorer to click around and look at the slices
  - The training/tuning files in [`src/`](https://github.com/sahilsethi0105/scope-mri/tree/main/src) log information to TensorBoard, including learning rate, performance metrics, and the middle slice of the first MRI in the first batch for train/val/test per epoch (helps with inspecting augmentation and verifying data loading code)